PIP assessment guide part 2: the assessment criteria

 2.2.29 In the ‘preparing food’ activity, the HP should work their way through the descriptors considering each aspect of reliability, to find the one that best describes Ms Z’s ability to complete the activity reliably.

-• safely – Ms Z lacks a perception of danger and has previously cut and burnt herself.
+safely – Ms Z has a cognitive impairment and lacks a perception of danger and has previously cut and burnt herself.
 The HP should therefore conclude that descriptor A is not suitable for Ms Z as she cannot do so safely.
-Descriptor B, descriptor C and descriptor D are also not suitable as they do not remove the potential danger from using knives and hot pans.
+Descriptor B, descriptor C and descriptor D are also not suitable as they do not remove all of the potential dangers of using knives, hot pans or food being unsafe to eat.
 Descriptor E reflects the support that Ms Z needs in order to ensure her safety while cooking and is therefore the most suitable descriptor regarding safety

 2.2.30 In this case there are 2 possible descriptors – D and E. For a descriptor to apply, all aspects of reliability must be satisfied.
 As descriptor D does not describe a manner in which Ms Z is able to carry out the activity safely, the HP should select descriptor E.